mrakgr/The-Spiral-Language/readme.md

 10
 ```

-When you apply a record with a pair whose first element is a symbol, it will do a nested application with the result of that an the right side.
+When you apply a record with a pair whose first element is a symbol, it will do a nested application with the result of that on the right side.

 ```
 inl main () : i32 =